rgscherf/gainful2/README.md

 # What is Gainful?

-Job searching is bad.
-Government websites are bad.
-This makes searching for government jobs extra bad.
+Job searches are tedious.
+Government websites are awful.
+It makes searching for government jobs uniquely painful.

 Gainful makes government job postings simple and sane.
-Every day, it finds all the newest postings and present them in a table.
-You can filter and sort listings however you want, and save your results as a daily email newsletter.
+Every morning, we find the newest jobs and present them in a table.
+You can filter and sort the table however you want.

-No signups, no ads.
-It could not be easier.
+No signups.
+No ads.
+Using Gainful could not be easier.

 ## What job sites does Gainful search?

 Glad you asked.
 Gainful searches the following sources:

 - City of Toronto
-- City of Victoria
+- City of Brampton
 - City of Mississauga
-- Ontario Public Service in the GTA (TODO)
+- Peel Region
+- York Region
+- City of Markham
+- Halton Region
+- City of Oakville
-- ...etc
+- City of Burlington

 ## Can I help?